Art, made fresh. Feed your curiosity.

-Some Assembly Required offers audiences a new way to view visual art, a new lens to experience dance and live music, and a new outlook on the culture of engaging arts experiences.
-Beginning with a short dance with live cello and percussion music, the performance evolves through a lively, guided conversation with the performers about selected works of art.
+Beginning with a short dance accompanied by live cello and percussion music, the performance evolves through a lively, guided conversation with the performers about selected works of art.
 This discussion will generate the inspiration for improvisational movement and music that will be overlaid onto the existing dance structure.
-The performance expands and intensifies through the feelings and interpretations of the audience to culminate in a world-premiere performance that connects artists with audience and artwork in an intimate exploration between the planned and spontaneous.
+The performance expands and intensifies through the feelings and interpretations of the audience to culminate in a world-premiere performance that connects artists with audience and artwork in an intimate exploration of the planned and spontaneous.

 History of Some Assembly Required